her-mirror/Agent-Aara/docs/api/workflow.md

 report = analytics.generate_report("24h")
 ```

-This API provides comprehensive access to all workflow functionality, enabling developers to integrate, extend, and monitor the Ara Health Agent effectively.
+This API provides comprehensive access to all workflow functionality, enabling developers to integrate, extend, and monitor the Aara Health Agent effectively.